 This course would be the correct option for someone who is interested in a career in the health and social care sector and is aware of the physical and mental demands of such work, or who wishes to develop practical career-related skills.
-It does require full commitment throughout the course; 60% of the course will be assessed continuously over the two years by assignments marked by your teachers and 40% of the assessment will include an externally marked set task.
+It does require full commitment throughout the course.

-The final award receives a grading of Pass, Merit, Distinction or Distinction.
-It enables learners to move on to Level 3 study in this field, either BTEC Diploma, A Level or an appropriate NVQ.
+The final award receives a grading of Pass, Merit, Distinction or Distinction\.
+It enables learners to move on to Level 3 study in this field.